Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Maret 2025 04.23.57 UTC
+- WIB: Selasa, 18 Maret 2025 05.26.57 UTC
-- WITA: Selasa, 18 Maret 2025 05.23.57 UTC
+- WITA: Selasa, 18 Maret 2025 06.26.57 UTC
-- WIT: Selasa, 18 Maret 2025 06.23.57 UTC
+- WIT: Selasa, 18 Maret 2025 07.26.57 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: inspirational
+Kategori: technology